 Personally, we are not a huge fan of the card-based design in general, but Magisk Manager adapts it so well that we have no other choice but to adore it.
-Overall, this new user interface takes quite a huge leap over the previous one, in terms of both the design as well as usability.
+Overall, this new user interface takes quite a huge leap over the previous one, in terms of both design and usability.

 3. Safe Mode Detection

-One common issue that a lot of users face is boot loops caused by modules due to incompatibility.
+Boot loops caused by modules due to incompatibility is a common issue that a lot of users face.
 Up until now, users could either use TWRP or ADB to remove the rogue Magisk module(s) to fix the problem.

 Developer John Wu was surely well aware of the issue and has brought us a simple solution.
 From Magisk 21.0 onwards, you could simply boot your Android device into Safe Mode.
 Magisk will detect Safe Mode and automatically disable all the Magisk modules.
-After this, you could just reboot into the normal OS mode and the boot loop will be fixed.
+You could just reboot into the OS after this and the boot loop will be fixed.